Coming up with great PR ideas is a tough job.

 Salespeople often come up with relatively straightforward headline ideas.
 Their ideal headlines are often straight-up praise for the organisation.
 But this input is essential; salespeople often know precisely why their organisation deserves credit.

-Annual events are becoming a staple of the PR industry.
+Promoting annual events is becoming a staple of the PR industry.

 The trend is that the organisation does something yearly that gathers momentum and slowly grows.
 Please think of how Apple can launch yearly events without telling anyone beforehand what they will launch.